AdSegura/laravel-echo-server/README.md

 * Auth user on connect event (closing socket if fails to)
 * JWT Cookie Auth
 * JWT query ?token= Auth
-* only allow one socket per user
+* one or multiple sockets allowed
 * syslog | file logging
 * close user's sockets from Laravel
+* kickOff user's from channels

 ### new Options Added
 ```json